-In order to be a poll worker in Minnesota:
+In order to be a poll worker in Minnesota, you must:

-- You will be entitled to compensation, but may decline it.
+- Be entitled to compensation, but may decline it.

-- You must be a resident of the state 20 days prior to the election
+- Be a resident of the state 20 days prior to the election

 - Students 16 years or older who are registered in High school may work with written permission to be absent from school from a parent or guardian